 A. We always handle these situations with compassion and respect.
 We know that the pool can be a foreign place for some campers, or a child may have had a negative experience in the past.
 Our swim staff gains the child’s trust and meets the child where they are.
 With support and encouragement, campers achieve individual success in the pool.

-A. We require a minimum of 2 consecutive weeks.
+A. If you are looking to enroll for only one week of camp, you can sign up for our new Week 9 Camp (August 20th-24th).
+This is a great way to try Fessenden Day Camp.
+Otherwise, we require a minimum of 2 consecutive weeks.
 Once a camper is enrolled in two consecutive weeks, you can add on individual and non-consecutive weeks.

 A. Yes!
 This is the primary option for payment as part of the online enrollment process.